 computation.
 This course provides an overview of algorithms and

-numerical linear algebra techniques to solve common problems that arise
+algebra techniques to solve common problems that arise in many areas

 such as image processing, search engines, natural language processing,